COMP CLOSED: Short story challenge: June 2017

 There are many genres in writing.
 Crime and thriller writing.
 Memoir writing.
 Travel writing.
 Some of these can conjure images of exciting plots or exotic

-This week, thanks to our buddies over at Palace Films, we have 10 double passes to new film Neruda to give away.
-It opens in
+This week, thanks to our platonic friends at Palace Films, we have 10 double passes to new film A Quiet Passion (PG) to give away.
+It opens in selected cinemas 22 June.
+The film is directed by Terence Davies (named by The Guardian as ‘Britain’s greatest living director’) and stars

 A colourful treat for you this week, on the back of British author Lauren Child’s visit to Australia (Valerie interviewed her for episode 176 of the podcast – you can hear that here).
 As an author and illustrator, Lauren is the creator of many famous characters including Charlie and Lola, Clarice